Standards of Selection

 The non-priority application deadline is February 1.
 Non-priority applications must be accompanied by a $75 application fee.
 The file must be completed (including transcripts, letters of recommendation, essays, and IELTS scores, if applicable) before it can be considered by the Admissions Committee.

 Notification of the Admissions Committee’s decisions will be posted to the applicant’s online application account on March 15.
-The Admissions Committee will consider files that are completed after March 1 on a space-available basis.
+The Admissions Committee may consider files that are completed after March 1 on a space-available basis.
 A request must be sent to the associate dean of admissions and financial aid for any such consideration.

 A candidate who is admitted to YDS will have thirty days from the date of the acceptance letter to reply in writing.
 A nonrefundable matriculation deposit of $200 must accompany the acceptance of admission form.
 This fee is applied to the regular first-term bill if the student matriculates; there will be no refund of this deposit if the student does not matriculate.
-Deferral of admission may, in rare cases, be granted but must be approved by the associate dean of admissions and financial aid.
+Deferral of admission may, in rare cases, be granted upon approval of the associate dean of admissions and financial aid.
 The request should be made in writing, accompanied by the nonrefundable $200 matriculation deposit.
 If approved, a $500 nonrefundable tuition deposit will also be required.

-All applicants who are not citizens of the United States and who are not native speakers of English must show evidence of proficiency in the English language either by attaining a satisfactory score (Band scores must be a minimum 7.0 in each area) on the International English Language Testing System examination or by having received a degree from an accredited university or college (minimum of two full years of course work) where English is the primary language of instruction.
+All applicants who are not citizens of the United States and who are not native speakers of English must show evidence of proficiency in the English language either by attaining a satisfactory score (Band scores must be a minimum 7.0 in each area) on the International English Language Testing System (IELTS) examination or by having received a baccalaureate degree from an accredited university or college where English is the sole language of instruction.
 For information about IELTS test dates and locations, contact IELTS USA, 825 Colorado Boulevard, Suite 221, Los Angeles CA 90041; telephone 323.255.2771; fax 323.704.3444; e-mail firstname.lastname@example.org; website www.ielts.org.

 In addition to the IELTS test, all non-native speakers of English will be required to take an examination in oral and written English in August and may be required to register for a supplemental English class that will be provided and paid for by YDS.
 This yearlong course will focus on English speaking, writing, and comprehension and will be incorporated into the student’s program.